Summer School in Mathematical Physics

-The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) is postponed from 2020 to 13 to 17 September 2021, due to uncertainties related to the current coronavirus situation.
+The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) is postponed again to 29 August to 2 September, due to uncertainties related to the current coronavirus situation.
 It will take place at the Technical University of Munich (TUM), Garching campus.

-Registration, including an opportunity to apply for limited travel support, will reopen towards the end 2020 with a deadline of 31 May 2021.
-If you already applied to QIMP20 and are interested in participating in 2021, we ask that you please resubmit your application.
+Registration, including an opportunity to apply for limited travel support, will reopen towards the end 2021 with a deadline of 31 May 2022.
+If you already applied to QIMP21 and are interested in participating in 2022, we ask that you please resubmit your application.

 This program is the latest in an international series of summer schools entitled "IAMP-EMS Summer School in Mathematical Physics", and focuses on quantum information in many-body physics.
 In addition to the four main lecture courses, there will be a poster session for junior participants to present their research.